 Personally, I prefer beaches with calm, blue water (like the ones in Thailand, for example) because I enjoy having a nice, relaxing soak without getting slapped by the waves every time I want to dip my feet in the water.

 But a trip to Bali would feel incomplete without trying out its waves, given their world-renowned reputation.
-On my previous visit, I had already tried body-surfing in Seminyak.
+On one of my previous visits, I had already tried body-surfing in Seminyak.
 So now, it’s time for me to upgrade to a real surfboard.

 When to Go